autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 AutoGluon will raise an exception if the data doesn't match the expected format.

 We refer to each individual time series stored in a `TimeSeriesDataFrame` as an _item_.
-In our case, each item corresponds to a country.
-As another example, items might correspond to different products in demand forecasting.
+For example, items might correspond to different products in demand forecasting.
 This setting is also sometimes referred to as a "panel" of time series.
 Note that this is *not* the same as multivariate forecasting — AutoGluon generates forecasts for each time series individually, without modeling interactions between different items (time series).